 Remember Hugh Grant’s character Will Freeman in the 2002 film adaptation of Nick Hornby’s novel About A Boy?
 A wealthy and shallow bachelor in his late 30s whose life appears to be perennially soundtracked by Badly Drawn Boy’s dreary tones, Will Freeman lives in a plush apartment, habitually dating women and browsing the shelves of HMV (remember doing that?
 Us neither) in the daytime, free from the burden of having to go to work and actually earn a living every day.

 This backstory draws largely from reality, with many of the musicians whose hits soundtrack our Christmastime shenanigans every year being set for life off the back of one song.
 How else can the likes of Noddy Holder, Jona Lewie and Shakin’ Stevens be able to afford to add another extension onto their princely mansions without first receiving their annual festival pay packet?

 The real question(s) we want to ask is this: how much dough is actually being earned by these artists at this most wonderful time of year?
 Who has to share the pot with songwriters, labels and hangers-on?
 And who got screwed over by the vampires of the music industry?
 Join us, won’t you, as we dash through the snow on a one-horse open sleigh to shine a light on music’s real-life Will Freemans.

-Noddy Holder’s handsome money-maker earns the Black Countryman a hell of a lot of money – like, a sickeningly-high amount.
-2013 figures estimated that the single, which has sold over 1.2 million copies and is, according to the Performing Right Society, the most heard song in the world — earns £512,000 a year, with a portion of that going to the much-forgotten songwriter Jim Lea, who wrote ‘Merry Xmas Everybody’’s chorus) £512,000 a year.
-A year!
-According to Daily Mail stats from 2015, meanwhile, that figure hasn’t dipped, sitting at £500,000.
+Noddy Holder’s handsome money-maker earns the Black Countryman a hell of a lot of money.
+2013 figures estimated that the single, which has sold over 1.2 million copies and is, according to the Performing Right Society (PRS), the most heard song in the world — earns £512,000 a year, with a portion of that going to the much-forgotten songwriter Jim Lea, who wrote ‘Merry Xmas Everybody’’s chorus) £512,000 a year.

-An unlikely Christmas smash due to its anti-war theme – Lewie himself has expressed some bemusement with its festive appropriation – ‘Stop The Cavalry’ has gone on to become a staple sound of Christmas morning: think where we’d be seasonally without that triumphant brass section, or that wistful “wish I was at home for Christmas” line.
+An unlikely Christmas smash due to its anti-war theme – Lewie himself has expressed some bemusement with its festive appropriation – ‘Stop The Cavalry’ has gone on to become a staple sound of Christmas morning: think where we’d be without that triumphant brass section or that wistful “wish I was at home for Christmas” line.